biosustain/potion/docs/index.rst

 Potion features include validation, model resources and routes, relations, object permissions, filtering, sorting, pagination, signals, and automatic API schema generation.

+Potion is ships with backends for SQLAlchemy, peewee and MongoEngine models.
-Potion is designed to handle SQLAlchemy models, but it is also possible to integrate other data stores, or even to use parts of Potion without any data store at all.
+It is possible to add backends for other data stores, or even to use a subset of Potion without any data store at all.

 User's guide
 ------------